ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 # Operational Model

 {{-rats-riv}} describes the conveyance of TPM-based Evidence from a Verifier to an Attester using the CHARRA interaction model {{-rats-models}}.
-The operational model and corresponding sequence diagram described in this section is based on {{-rats-yang-tpm-charra}}.
+The operational model and corresponding sequence diagram described in this section is based on {{-charra}}.
 The basis for interoperability required for additional types of Event Streams is covered in {{otherstreams}}.
 The following sub-section focuses on subscription to YANG Notifications to the \<attestation\> Event Stream.

 ## Sequence Diagram